up

 NEW AND ONGOING STATE AND COUNTY PROJECTS

-Montgomery County Public Schools
+Public Schools

 Montgomery College

 The State of Maryland provides funding for the construction and renovation of State community colleges.
-The County Executive's recommended CIP for the College includes State Aid of $80.2 million for FY23-28, or approximately 24.5 percent of total program costs.
+The Executive's recommended CIP for the College includes State Aid of $68.7 million for FY19-24, or approximately 24.4 percent of total program costs.
 The College's plan for County and State funds includes constructing new buildings, renovating existing facilities, improving physical infrastructure, and maintaining the information technology network.
-Program highlights include completion of the Takoma Park/Silver Spring Math & Science Center, construction of the Germantown Student Services Center, and renovation of the Rockville and Takoma Park/Silver Spring libraries.
+Program highlights include a new project to renovate the libraries on each campus, the Takoma Park/Silver Spring Math & Science Center, Rockville and Germantown Student Centers, and the Germantown Science & Applied Studies Phase 1 Renovation.
+For additional information on these programs, see the Montgomery College section of the CIP.

 Maryland-National Capital Park and Planning Commission